ytree-project/ytree/doc/source/Arbor.rst

 =========================

 The :class:`~ytree.data_structures.arbor.Arbor` class is responsible for loading and providing access to merger tree data.
-In this document a loaded merger tree dataset is referred to as an **arbor**. ``ytree`` provides several different ways to navigate, query, and analyze merger trees.
+In this document, a loaded merger tree dataset is referred to as an **arbor**. ``ytree`` provides several different ways to navigate, query, and analyze merger trees.
 It is recommended that you read this entire section to identify the way that is best for what you want to do.